 One of my favorite things about creating a new kindergarten or preschool theme is book research.
 While I definitely have my tried-and-true favorites, it’s always fun to discover new ones we’ve never read before.
 Here are some children’s books about pirates that are perfect for a swash-buckling theme.

-More than 10 Books About Pirates to Read with the Kids
+Children’s Books About Pirates to Read with the Kids

 How I Became a Pirate by Melinda Long

 A little boy is at the beach one day, when a pirate ship comes into view.
 He details his adventures with the pirate crew and how much fun he had.
 But he starts missing home when he realizes the pirates don’t read bedtime stories or give goodnight kisses.
 Great illustrations and a ton of pirate fun!

 Pirate Pete’s Talk Like a Pirate by Kim Kennedy